Research experience – for pay or course credit!

 This class is an interdisciplinary approach combining the field of synthetic biology with other disciplines such as computational modelling, design, ethics, management (small business development), and new media, It provides a case-driven learning environment, emphasizing basic training in state-of-the-art molecular biology techniques.
 You will be working with and constructing novel genetic building blocks (biobricks).
 The team will be organized along the lines of a technology start-up company.
 Along with developing a genetically engineered machine, students will be involved in developing business/marketing plans and fundraising.

 The learning environment supports the U of L’s involvement in the International Genetically Engineered Machines (iGEM) competition.
-This year our project was directed towards converting astrocytes from glial scars into functional neurons.
+Every year a differrnet project is created using the Biobricks from iGEM headquarters at MIT in Boston, USA.

 If you are thinking about Grad School and are not sure what it involves, visit the Chem or Bchm professor who does research that you are interested in.
 He/she can answer your questions about Graduate Studies and opportunities available to you with a MSc or PhD.